vitelabs/vite-wiki/docs/tutorial/rule/sbp.md

 In Vite system, the address who registers the super node, the address of block producer, and the address to receive rewards can be 3 different addresses.
 If a registered super node sends a transaction to **cancel stake**, it will be removed from the super node list after confirmed.

 In the registration process, the staker sends a **SBP registration** transaction to the built-in contract.
-After the corresponding response is confirmed by the snapshot chain, the registration is complete.
+After the corresponding response is confirmed by the snapshot chain, the registration is successfully completed.

 #### Parameters